 Multiple sources in a citation

 There are instances whereby a sentence would require the citation of more than one source.
-You are allowed to combine them in one set of parentheses.
+You are allowed to combine them in one set of parentheses (Find out where to use parentheses).
 Each source is to be separated by semicolons.

 Several studies have shown that the development of…….. ( Lau and Yuen, 2014; Leeming, 2014; Ison, 2015).